-Figure 1- Indigene Migrant Ratio, Asesewa
+Figure 2 - Indignene/Migrant Ratio, Asiakwa

-Dependency ratio (number of economically active persosns - age 18 - 55 years supporting the economically inactive population -age below 18 years and above 55 years including the unemployed) is high, particularly in Asiakwa where the population's age-sex distribution has significantly been affected by rural-urban migration, especially with its present demise, and the dependency ratio continues to rise.
+Dependency ratio (number of economically active persons between the ages of 18 and 55, supporting the economically inactive population aged below 18 and above 55 including the unemployed) is high, particularly in Asiakwa where the population's age-sex distribution has significantly been affected by rural-urban migration, especially with its present demise, and the dependency ratio continues to rise.
 However, that of Asesewa seems to be lowering gradually.